An epicurean adventure to: South Africa

 Plain flour

-In this recipe, yeast is the key ingredient responsible for making the dough rise.
-Therefore, it's crucial to opt for plain flour and not self-raising flour.
+In this recipe, yeast is what makes the dough rise, so be sure to use plain flour, not self-raising flour.

 Sugar